 – Traveling around in Tanzania and to Zanzibar, see below.

 The daladala are of course the cheapest option and you can get to Bagamoyo for US$ 2 – 3 in travel expenses, but it might take you several hours especially in rush hours.
 This way of traveling all the way to Bagamoyo is not advisable for others that the very well experienced traveler with time to spare and wide awake after the hours on the airplane.
 On the other hand traveling with the daladala to and from Bagamoyo and in Dar es Salaam after being «culturally acclimatised» is a good way to experience a part of real Tanzanian life up close.
-In Dar it is seldom any problems but be aware that the daladalas drive rather fast on the road to and from Bagamoyo and accidents from time to time do occur.
+In Dar it is seldom any problems but be aware that the daladalas drive rather fast on the road to and from Bagamoyo and accidents do occur from time to time.

 If deciding to travel this way you will have to walk out of the airport area to the main road and try to stop a small bus (daladala) going to city centre.
 The city centre is to the right when you have the airport at your back.
 Remember that they drive on the left side of the road in Tanzania, so you will have to cross the road.
 Look for people waiting for a bus and join them.
 You might as well try to ask about the buses to town.
 The daladalas are often already loaded with people going to town, so you might see some busses passing before you can get on to one.
 Mind your luggage – most likely they will throw it on the roof if it is possible or if you are lucky you will get it inside somewhere.
 Are you traveling light then this might work well.